icai-imat-deep-learning/deep-learning/exams/2025/extra/solution/README.md

 # Conv1d (3 points)

 In this exercise you will have to implement the Conv1d without any functions of the nn package.
-Here you cannot use fold and unfold either.
-You are allowed to use only 1 for loop for each method (1 for the forward and 1 for the backward).
-This loop is only allowed in the spatial dimension, the last dimension of the inputs or outputs.
-This Conv1d does not have any bias.
+Here you cannot use `fold` nor `unfold` either.
+You are allowed to use only 1 `for` loop in each method (1 for the `forward` and 1 for the `backward`).
+This loop is only allowed in a spatial dimension, the last dimension of the inputs or outputs (you should choose in which one).
+This `Conv1d` must not have any bias.

 ### `forward` (1 point)

 Here you will have to code the forward method.
+Use only 1 `for` loop in a spatial dimension (last dimension of inputs or outputs).

 ### `backward` (2 points)

 Here you will have to code the backward method.
+Use only 1 `for` loop in a spatial dimension (last dimension of inputs or outputs).

 ## Custom MaxPool2d (7 points)